WordPress/gutenberg/packages/components/src/composite/README.md

 ### `Composite.Hover`

 Renders an element in a composite widget that receives focus on mouse move and loses focus to the composite base element on mouse leave.
 This should be combined with the `Composite.Item` component.
-The `focusOnHover` and `blurOnHoverEnd` props can be used to customize the behavior.

 ##### `render`: `RenderProp<React.HTMLAttributes<any> & { ref?: React.Ref<any> | undefined; }> | React.ReactElement<any, string | React.JSXElementConstructor<any>>`